In the SEO world, topical authority is becoming increasingly important. But what exactly is it? And how can you ensure that […]By Aayush

 - Find any direct competitors.

-All types of the word included in a search query should be in URL to become the result.
+All types of words included in a search query should be in the URL to become the result.
 For the long search phrases, it often returns just some or no search results at all.

 Can be used for: